+Intermittent fasting can be healthy for your body.
 An increasing body of evidence proposes that eating in a 6-hour period and fasting for 18 hours may trigger a metabolic switch from glucose-based to ketone-based energy, with augmented resistance to stress, greater longevity, and lower incidence of chronic diseases, such as cancer and obesity.

 Intermittent fasting periods do more than burn fat.
 Intermittent fasting can reduce inflammation in the body (3).
 This should have benefits against aging and development of numerous diseases.
 Chronic inflammation has been linked to numerous negative health conditions such as heart disease, diabetes, and certain types of cancer (4).
 Over time, chronic inflammation can trigger the immune system to attack healthy tissue and organs in the body.
 Because intermittent fasting reduces inflammation, it may also improve symptoms of arthritis and even rheumatoid arthritis (5).

 A key benefit of fasting is autophagy, meaning the recycling of the old, damaged, molecules within the cell.

 An autophagy-related process, called xenophagy, helps to break-down pathogens within the cell.
 Because fasting promotes autophagy the cell already has everything on hand to destroy pathogens (6).